 1. What is the best codec for VoIP?

-Although this can depend on your specific needs, the G.729 codec is the most common voice over IP codec.
-It provides an excellent balance of audio quality and low bandwidth requirements.
+Although this can depend on your specific needs, the G.729 codec is the most common voice-over IP codec.
+This is because it provides an excellent balance of audio quality and low bandwidth requirements.

 2. What are codecs in VoIP?